garveychan/ca-notes/lecture-notes/term-2/week_5.md

 Pundit is compatible with Devise - using `current_user` as convention.

 Rolify - Sets roles which can be enforced with Pundit.

+### VIM

+'ex' commands begin with `:`.
+These allow the user to issue commands to VIM.